The Constituent Counting Rule and Omega Photoproduction: Abstract

 \section{Abstract}

 The constituent counting ruling (CCR) has been found to hold for numerous hard, exclusive processes.
 It predicts the differential cross section at high energies and fixed $\cos \theta_{c.m.}$ should follow $ \frac{d \sigma}{dt} \sim \frac{1}{s^{n-2}}$, where $n$ is the minimal number of constituents involved in the reaction.
 Here we provide an in-depth analysis of the reaction $\gamma p \rightarrow \omega p$ at $\theta_{c.m.}\sim 90^\circ$ using CLAS data with an energy range of $s = 5 - 8$ GeV$^2$, where the CCR has been shown to work in other reactions.
 We argue for a stringent method to select data to test the CCR and utilize a Taylor-series expansion to take advantage of data from nearby angle bins in our analysis.
 Na\"{i}vely, this reaction would have $n=9$ (or $n=10$ if the photon is in a $q\bar{q}$ state) and we would expect a scaling of $\sim s^{-7}$ ($s^{-8}$).
 Instead, a scaling of $s^{-(9.08 \pm 0.11)}$ was observed.
-Explanations for this apparent failure of the na\"{i}ve CCR assumptions are examined.
+A careful analysis of conservation of angular momentum is proposed to explain the discrepancy, supporting the validity of CCR when applied properly.